 You can’t expect to spend less than £200 on a TV and get the quality and usability of something that costs twice as much, like the Panasonic TX-32FS503B.
 Yet the Sharp 1T-C32BC5KH2F manages to hold its own well.

 It has all of the streaming services you could need ready to go, and decent enough picture quality which will certainly be enough to use in a kitchen or bedroom, though perhaps not in a living room.
 You do lose out on some clarity and vibrancy in the image, while the remote was far from perfect and the sound wasn’t anywhere near home-cinema standard- but in saying that, I still think this TV is excellent value for money.

 Thanks to Box.co.uk for supplying our review unit.
 You can see Box's latest prices for the Sharp 1T-C32BC5KH2FB (opens in new tab) here.

-A similarly priced TV with an almost identical look is the Hisense 32A5600FTUK.
-It doesn’t compromise too much on picture quality and manages to deliver strong, bright colours and comfortably picks up details in the image.
+A slightly pricier TV with an almost identical look is the Hisense 32A5600FTUK.
+It doesn’t compromise on picture quality and manages to deliver strong, bright colours and comfortably picks up details in the image.
 It’ll be suitable for any type of content from TV dramas to Hollywood blockbusters.

-If you want something that focuses more on smart features, then take a look at the TCL 32ES568.
-It’s a similar price to the Sharp 1T-C32BC5KH2F (32BC5K) but has Android TV instead, which means you can use your Google smart speaker to control it and use your voice to search for shows.
+If you want something that focuses more on smart features, and costs a little less too, then take a look at the TCL 32ES568.
+It has Android TV instead, which means you can use your Google smart speaker to control it and use your voice to search for shows.